Land of Fire and Ice Redux (Part 2)

-On towards Laugarbakki, and the weather kept getting steadily worse.
-We went to the troll rock at Hvítserkur the following morning, but without any real expectation of any worthwhile photography.
+We continued on towards Laugarbakki, with a stop at Akureyri along the way for a little street photography and lunch.
+Akureyri is a pretty town sitting at the end of a beautiful fjord, and the approach into town is quite dramatic as you drive down the mountainside along the fjord and over a causeway across the water with the fjord on your right and the airport on your left.
+Unfortunately, the streets of Akureyri didn’t see much photography on account of the steady rain, but lunch was good.
+Thus replenished, we drove to Laugarbakki while the weather kept getting steadily worse.
+No northern lights.
+We took a detour to the troll rock at Hvítserkur the following morning, but without any real expectation of any worthwhile photography.
 It was a difficult trek down to the beach in snow and slush, and in cold, grey and windy conditions.
 The tide was coming in and it wasn't the most enjoyable experience.
 I couldn't shoot Hvítserkur the last time I was here because then the weather had been even worse, and so I decided to make the most of the conditions I had this time.

 Our stop at Hvítserkur brought us to the end of our journey through Northern Iceland.
 I had dearly wanted to visit the Westfjords this time, but couldn’t do it.
 They will have to wait until my next trip.
 So we headed west and south towards the Snaefellsnes Peninsula, towards Kirkjufell, probably the most photographed location in Iceland.
 We didn’t have much of a sunset, so we took a few shots and returned to our hotel for dinner.
 At night, the skies cleared and there was a good chance of seeing the northern lights again.
 We did in fact see a fairly clear band across the sky near our hotel, but by the time we got to Kirkjufell, the lights had all but faded.